dyanneahn/sml310/README.md

 # SML 310 Final Project
 Due to ABCD Study's policy on data sharing, I removed all outputs from Colab Notebooks.
 Colab Notebooks with outputs will be submitted on Canvas.
-I referred to SML 310 Precepts on data visualization, classification methods, and decision trees for many of my models.
+I modified code from SML 310 precepts on data visualization, classification methods, and decision trees.
+For models that were not taught in class/precept, I referred to external sources on the web.
+Links have been added to appropriate notebooks.